top of page

 1:1 adaptive lessons, $85 each

-If you have swim lesson needs not met by other conventional lessons, SwimPossible is the place to be!
+If your swim lesson needs have not been met by conventional lessons, SwimPossible is the place to be!
 We don't go by structured levels and instead base our lessons simply around your abilities, goals, and needs to provide you with water safety and swim skills in the water.

 swimmers goals include: